Palisades plant secures purchase agreement with Wolverine

 COVERT — Holtec International has signed a power purchase agreement in an effort to restart the former Palisades Nuclear Power Plant in Covert Township.

-In a joint statement, Holtec announced Tuesday it has entered into a long-term agreement with Wolverine Power Cooperative to repower the 800-megawatt plant.
+In a joint statement, Holtec announced this past week it has entered into a long-term agreement with Wolverine Power Cooperative to repower the 800-megawatt plant.

 As part of the agreement, Wolverine is committing to buy up to two-thirds of the power generated by Palisades.
 Wolverine’s nonprofit rural electric cooperative project partner, Hoosier Energy, would purchase the remaining balance.